bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 anonymous table-cell element using the display: table; declaration.
 This also helps ensure consistency within Internet Explorer 6 and 7.
-The :after pseudo-element is used to prevent the bottom margin of child elements from collapsing, as well as to clear the nested floats.
+The :after pseudo-element is used to prevent the bottom margin of child elements from collapsing, as well as to clear the nested floats.</p>

-Adding the &ast;zoom property to the parent element triggers the hasLayout mechanism specifically within Internet Explorer 6 and 7, which determines how elements should draw and bound their content, as well as how elements should interact with and relate to other elements.
+<p>Adding the &ast;zoom property to the parent element triggers
+the hasLayout mechanism specifically within Internet Explorer 6 and 7, which determines how elements should draw and bound their content, as well as how elements should interact with and relate to other elements.</p>

-Taking the same example from above you can see how the floats are contained and the elements are able to live outside of the parent element.
+<p>Taking the same example from above you can see how the floats are
+contained and the elements are able to live outside of the parent element.</p>

 <details>
   <summary>CSS</summary>